TheTreasury832/empiregpt/README.md

-# EmpireGPT Underwriter
+# EmpireGPT (Streamlit-Ready)
-This is a clean version ready for Streamlit Cloud deployment.
+This version runs on Streamlit Cloud.
+No backend dependencies.